Ray Shell: Career

 After arriving in London in 1978 with Little Willie Jr's Resurrection, Shell immediately became part of London's New Wave music scene, recording as a vocalist with Howard Devoto's Magazine, covering Kate Bush's "Them Heavy People".
 He went on to record with his own band The Street Angels, featuring a "pre-Simon Cowell" Sinitta, Carl McKintosh and Charita Jones.

 On the UK stage, Shell originated lead roles in the musicals Starlight Express (1984) and Five Guys Named Moe (1990).

 In 1993, Shell's novel Iced was first published by Flamingo/HarperCollins in the UK (Random House in the US), to commercial success.
 Described in a cover blurb by Maya Angelou as "a powerhouse", Iced tells the story of an upper-middle-class black American man destroying himself with crack-cocaine.
 In 1997, The Black Theatre Co-operative toured a stage adaptation of the book, in collaboration with the Nottingham Playhouse, including a sell-out run at the Tricycle Theatre.

 In 2008, Shell wrote about his appearance in, and the closure of, the musical Gone with the Wind for The Guardian newspaper.

 In summer 2011, Shell was the performance coach for Adrian Grant's Respect La Diva starring Sheila Ferguson, Zoe Birkett, Katy Satterfield, Denise Pearson and Andy Abraham.
 In winter 2011, Shell was James Earl Jones's understudy for the London West End production of Driving Miss Daisy, starring Boyd Gaines and with Vanessa Redgrave in the title role.

 In March 2012, Shell's TAIP (Total Artist in Production) produced The Gaddafi Club, a new play.
 In spring 2012, Shell toured the UK as MC Romeo Marcell in Dancing in the Streets.
 In 2012, he directed A Dream Across the Ocean, a new British musical produced by Samuel Facey and Dave Prince from ChurchBoyz Entertainment.

 Also in 2013, Street Angels Books published Spike Lee: The Eternal Maverick, a biography by Shell.
 In 2015, Shell began production of the film version of Iced and published Feedin' Miranda, a new novel.
 He also appeared as Bill Devaney in the newly created West End musical The Bodyguard, based on the movie of the same name.
 He appeared as The Bishop in the Bush Theatre's 2014 production of Perseverance Drive; Shell also established his popular London TAIP (Total Actor In Production) sessions at the Ripley Grier Studios in New York City.

 Shell is also the author of the novels Carolina Red and An Eye, A Tooth.

 Personal life

 Shell was married to restaurateur Charita "Momma Cherri" Jones; their eldest daughter Katryna Thomas-Shell is an actress and producer, while their youngest daughter Krystin Thomas-Shell Gravitt is married to Zack Gravitt and is a health executive in Houston, Texas.
-Shell has three grandchildren – Tyler McCurdy, Elle Skatch and Eden Ayries Thomas-Shell.
+Shell has three grandchildren – Ty McCurdy, Elle Skatch and Eden Ayries Thomas-Shell.